Bock (Luxembourg): History

-The first historical mention of the Bock is indeed in connection with a watchtower or fortification on the Roman road from Reims to Trier which, in 723, was ceded by Charles Martel, Duke of the Franks, to the Abbey of St Maximin in Trier.
-Two centuries later, Count Siegfried, who had properties "in Feulen, Hosingen and Monnerich in the Pagus Wabrensis, in Sarreburg, Berncastel and Roussy in the Pagus Mosellanus", was looking for a location for a castle able to withstand any onslaught which would serve as a central point for his holdings.
-After failing to obtain a site near the Abbey of Stavelot, now in the Belgian province of Liège, he approached the Abbot of St Maximin's for the purchase of the property high up on the Bock cliff above the Alzette River, described as a "castle by name Lucilinburhuc" (castellum quod dicitur Lucilinburhuc).
-It therefore seems as if there was already a castle on the site before Siegfried became interested in it and that it was not Siegfried who called it Lucilinburhuc.
+Two centuries later, Count Siegfried was looking for a location for a castle to serve as a central defensive point for his holdings in Feulen, Hosingen and Monnerich in the Pagus Wabrensis, in Sarreburg, Berncastel and Roussy in the Pagus Mosellanus" regions.

+After failing to obtain a site near the Abbey of Stavelot (now in the Belgian province of Liège), he approached the Abbot of St Maximin's to purchase "the castle which is called Lucilinburhuc" (castellum quod dicitur Lucilinburhuc) on the Bock cliff above the Alzette River, in exchange for the land he owned at Feulen in the Ardennes to the north.
 After the consent of Emperor Otto I had been obtained, the deed was signed by Viker, Abbot of St Maximin's, on 7 April 963.
-Siegfried acquired the site in exchange for some of his properties at Feulen.